eyedeekay/si-i2p-plugin/README.md

 site.
 If it times out, refreshing the page usually works.
 This is happening much less often now.
 It helps to have a well-integrated router.

+Elephant in the room #1, it's kind of unfortunately named.
+I really have a knack for that shit.

+Elephant in the room #2, it runs excellent on anything that can work with the named pipe implementation in regular Go.
+Which makes Windows a real bitch.
+I could take shortcuts that would limit the functionality available to Windows people, or figure out some way to implement that functionality on a per-platform basis without losing functionality.
+Not sure I can do it.

 ### The pipes

 Moved to [misc/docs/PIPES.md](misc/docs/PIPES.md)